Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS

 We follow up our analysis of stellar contamination by using SCARLET \citep{benneke_atmospheric_2012, benneke_how_2013, benneke_strict_2015,benneke_sub-neptune_2019, benneke_water_2019, pelletier_where_2021, piaulet_evidence_2023} to more thoroughly explore the potential atmosphere scenarios consistent with our observation, while still accounting for the contributions of stellar contamination.
 The forward modelling component of SCARLET iteratively solves the radiative transfer equation and the 1D vertical structure of the atmosphere under the assumption of hydrostatic equilibrium, given the vertical temperature-pressure profile and the molecular abundances in each atmospheric layer.
 In the retrieval, the planetary radius is optimized for each set of sampled parameters to obtain the best match to the observed spectrum.

-We perform three categories of retrievals corresponding to different assumptions about the planetary atmosphere: (1) H$_2$/He-dominated scenarios; (2) single-component high-mean molecular weight atmospheres; (3) two-component high-mean molecular weight atmospheres with one infrared absorber present in the atmosphere and either N$_2$ or O$_2$ acting as the background gas.
+We perform three categories of retrievals corresponding to different assumptions about the planetary atmosphere: (1) H$_2$/He-dominated scenarios; (2) single-component high-MMW atmospheres; (3) two-component high-MMW atmospheres with one infrared absorber present in the atmosphere and either N$_2$ or O$_2$ acting as the background gas.